Iowa Court Records

 Can an Individual get a Felony Removed from a Court Record in Iowa?

-In Iowa, both juvenile and adult felony records can be sealed.
+In Iowa, offenders can seal both juvenile and adult felony records.
 Sealing felony records prevents the public from accessing them without a court order.
 It is worth noting that law enforcement and other governmental agencies may be able to access them.

 Convicts are usually required to meet certain conditions before they are eligible to seal felony records.
 A person is qualified:

-• if the individual did not receive a youthful offender status and was sentenced after being referred back to court at the age of eighteen.
+- If the individual did not receive a youthful offender status and was sentenced after being referred back to court at 18 years old.

 The state of Iowa automatically removes most juvenile felony convictions from individuals' criminal records once they reach twenty-one.
-Individuals convicted of an aggravated felony, as at the time they were aged 18 to 21 years, will be required to request expungement as an adult.
+Individuals convicted of an aggravated felony at the time they were aged 18 to 21 years might be required to request expungement as an adult.

-Generally, most non-conviction felony records may be expunged, while convicted felony records are eligible for expungement if;
+Generally, most non-conviction felony records may be expunged, while convicted felony records are eligible for expungement under these conditions:

 Is Expungement the Same as Sealing Court Records in Iowa?

-No!
-Expungement and sealing a court record are two different things in Iowa.
+No. Expungement and sealing a court record are two different things in Iowa.
 In Iowa, expungement does not erase the criminal history of convicts, but it seals their court files.
-Criminal records are open to the public; therefore, potential employers may access them.
+Note that criminal records are generally open to the public, which may include potential employers or landlords.
 Iowa State's FOIA laws also give third-party organizations the right to publish criminal records for public view.

 How Long Does a Felony Stay on an Individual's Record in Iowa?